opf/openproject/frontend/doc/RAILS.md

 - Timelines
 - some private plugins

-Keep in mind, that there are places in the application where JavaScript code is safely stored away in a ruby method, an example would be the `ApplicationHelper`s own `user_specific_javascript_includes`.

 A quick search for `jQuery` over all ruby files usually yields very good starting points and clues how and where to start refactoring.